-Police: Man crashed car in southern York Co. chase
+Police: Man crashed, rolled car in southern York County chase

 A West Manchester Township man rolled his car multiple times after crashing during an early morning chase in southern York County, according to police.